-"Green light" (an acceptable level or clearly heading in the right direction and not requiring any immediate change in the course of action): 80% or more of the students ranked "adequate" or "excellent;"
+"Green light" (an acceptable level or clearly heading in the right direction and not requiring any immediate change in the course of action).

 "Yellow light" (not an acceptable level; either improving, but not as quickly as desired or declining slightly.
-Strategies and approaches should be reviewed and appropriate adjustments taken to reach an acceptable level or desire rate of improvement): 60% to 79% of the students ranked "adequate" or "excellent"; and
+Strategies and approaches should be reviewed and appropriate adjustments taken to reach an acceptable level or desire rate of improvement).

 "Red light" (current status or direction of change is unacceptable.
-Immediate, high priority actions should be taken to address this area): fewer than 60% of the students ranked "adequate" or "excellent".
+Immediate, high priority actions should be taken to address this area).